ni/nimble/packages/performance/README.md

 ## Overview

-This package contains the performance tests that run for every CI.
+This package contains performance tests for nimble components.

+## Contributing

+Follow the instructions in [CONTRIBUTING.md](/packages/performance/CONTRIBUTING.md) to modify this library.